ex3ndr/bubble-firmware/README.md

 ## Changelog

+### Release v1.5.0

+* 🚀 Dramatically increased TX power to improve range.
+* 🍏 Improving negotiated connection parameters for iOS
+* 🐛 Fixed a bug when multiple devices tried to connect to the same device.

 ### Release v1.0.1

-Rebuilt the firmware and fixed device name.
+* 🐛 Rebuilt the firmware and fixed device name.

 ### Release v1.0.0